zovoilis-lab/Flye/README.md

 ABruijn has moderate memory requirements and is designed to run on a single node.
 Typically, assembly of a bacteria with 50x coverage takes less than half an hour on a modern desktop and yeast assembly takes about 2 hours.
-A metagenome of total size 200 Mbp can be assembled within a day on a machine with 128Gb of memory and 20 CPUs.
+A metagenome of total size 200 Mbp can be assembled within a day on using 70Gb of memory and 20 CPUs.

 Install
 -------